byuwur/easy-sidebar-bootstrap/README.md

     -   Click event for the sidebar toggle button.
     -   Hover events for expanding/collapsing the sidebar.

-### 4. `sidebar.standalone.html`

-This is a standalone version of the sidebar that can be used as a template or directly integrated into your projects.
-It includes the necessary HTML, CSS, and JavaScript inline, making it easier to copy and paste into your existing codebase.

--   **Features**:
-    -   Self-contained with inline styles and scripts.
-    -   Can be customized and modified without affecting the main `index.html` or any other files.

 ## Getting Started

 To integrate this sidebar into your project: